-- The results of the eighth year of performance monitoring of the San Dieguito Wetlands Restoration Project, and - Our evaluation of the progress of the restoration project towards meeting the performance standards required for successful mitigation.
+- The results of the ninth year of performance monitoring of the San Dieguito Wetlands Restoration Project, and - Our evaluation of the progress of the restoration project towards meeting the performance standards required for successful mitigation.

-- Two types of standards are used to assess the performance of the restoration project. - The first type, absolute standards, are evaluated only in San Dieguito Wetlands. - For example, the area of wetland habitats shall not vary by more than 10%. - The second type are relative standards. - These standards are evaluated against natural wetlands in the region that serve as reference sites. - For example, the densities and number of species of birds in San Dieguto Wetlands shall be similar to that of natural wetlands in the region.
+- Two types of standards are used to assess the performance of the restoration project. - The first type, absolute standards, are evaluated only in San Dieguito Wetlands. - For example, the area of wetland habitats shall not vary by more than 10% from the planned areas in the Final Restoration Plan.. - The second type are relative standards. - These standards are evaluated against natural wetlands in the region that serve as reference sites. - For example, the densities and number of species of birds in San Dieguito Wetlands shall be similar to that of natural wetlands in the region.